PatrickBodine/XFoil_Run_Engineering_Programming_Challenge/SGRE Programming Challenge/README.txt

 3. Wait 2-4 minutes, depending on hardware, for all XFoil runs to excecute completely

-4. Graphs should appear in all tabs, manipulate to sliders to quickly change angle of attack and reynolds number
+4. Graphs should appear in all tabs, manipulate sliders to quickly change angle of attack and reynolds number